Life0fBrian/Cura-IDEX-mode-plugin/README.md

 This plugin now lets you select the IDEX mode already in Cura and the parameter can be accessed via the variable `{idex_mode}` in the slicer start code:

 `PRINT_START BED_TEMP={material_bed_temperature_layer_0} HOTEND_TEMP0={material_print_temperature_layer_0, 0} HOTEND_TEMP1={material_print_temperature_layer_0, 1} IDEX_MODE={idex_mode}`

-This could look in the resulting gcode like follows:
+(This example also shows how to get the initial layer temps of both extruders) This could look in the resulting gcode like follows:

 `PRINT_START BED_TEMP=65 HOTEND_TEMP0=210.0 HOTEND_TEMP1=205.0 IDEX_MODE=idex`